A Prayer in Spring

 “This is the day that the Lord has made.
 Let us rejoice and be glad in it,” wrote the Psalmist.
 And what a glorious April day in which to be joyful and glad!
 The sources of happiness are all around us.
 Feel the warmth of the sunshine on your upturned face.
 Can you spy the emerging, tiny buds on the limbs of the trees?
 See the gently-opening petals of the beautiful flowers that have surfaced once again.
 Take a look at the grass underfoot.
 Overnight, as if by magic, it has suddenly turned to a lush, verdant green.
 Hush!
 Listen to the cheerful singing of the happy birds.

 Today is the tomorrow we worried about yesterday, and all is well, for all is in God’s hands.
-Let us rejoice in the moments of today and trust in Him for all of our tomorrows!
+Let us rejoice today and trust in Him for tomorrow!